-You always hear how important calcium is for strong bones, and it undoubtedly is which is why for the month of April we’re offering calcium at 15% off, time to stock up!
+You always hear how important calcium is for strong bones.
 However, let’s not forget about two other crucial supplements for your bones’ longevity: magnesium and vitamin D. Here is why you will want to include all three of these supplements in your bone-building plan.

 Most of us have heard the benefits of calcium since childhood because it is one of the main minerals that makes up bone composition.
 In addition to benefiting your bones, calcium contributes to better sleep and even helps protect against colon cancer according to The Journal of the National Cancer Institute.

 However, know that not all calcium supplements are created equal, and if you are investing money in a product you want it to work.
 Here’s how to check.
 Flip the bottle over and if it says “calcium carbonate” or “coral calcium” on the ingredient label, it is time for an upgrade.
 Calcium carbonate is a cheap form of supplemental calcium and is poorly absorbed.
 Instead, look for a high quality product that’s labeled calcium citrate, calcium malate, and calcium glycinate on the ingredient label.
 We recommend Activated Calcium because it is specially formulated to provide nutrients in a form that your body can absorb.

 Vitamin D helps increase the absorption of calcium from the gastrointestinal tract.
 Basically, when you have optimal levels of vitamin D, you are able to absorb the calcium you take in through food and supplements.
 Vitamin D3, also known as cholecalciferol, is recommended over vitamin D2 because it is easier for the body to process and utilize the D3 form.